kgraczyk/kgraczyk.github.io/_pages/about.md

 The project concerns studies and applications of deep learning methods in physics.
 Three directions of research are distinguished:
   * Deep learning systems studied within quantum field theory tools;
   * Deep learning methods in Monte Carlo simulations of neutrino-nuclei;
-  * Deep learning methods in quantum mechanics;
+  * Deep learning for differential physics

-B)  Physics of Neutrino-Nucleon Interactions.
-The project concerns two aspects:
-  * Model dependence in neutrino-nucleus and nuclei scattering.
-  * Single Pion Production in Neutrino-Nucleon Scattering